Dr. Kevin Forte

 Ultrasound Imaging is based on the same principle involved in the sonar used by bats, ships at sea and anglers with fish detectors.
 As a controlled sound bounces against objects, its echoing waves can be used to identify how far away the object is, how large it is, and how uniform it is.

-Ultrasound is inaudible, high frequency sound waves that have no known harmful effects to humans.
+NOTE: Ultrasound is inaudible, high frequency sound waves that have no known harmful effects to humans.
 No ionizing radiation is involved in Ultrasound Imaging.

 Ultrasound is also a common prenatal procedure used even in low-risk pregnancies.
 Our Radiologic Physicians use Ultrasound to determine the condition of a baby, to monitor its development throughout the pregnancy, to confirm due dates, and in some cases, to determine the sex of a baby.